Responsible sourcing

 Quality of supplier relations

-The aim of the Purchasing Department is to set an example in its relations with all its suppliers, and to strengthen the way in which CSR considerations are integrated into these relations.
+The aim of the Sourcing Department is to set an example in its relations with all its suppliers, and to strengthen the way in which CSR considerations are integrated into these relations.
 In addition, in the event of a dispute and if a conflict with the buyer cannot be resolved, Societe Generale favours mediation as a management method.

 The Group’s General Secretary assumes the role of internal mediator and may be contacted by email at: mediation.par@socgen.com